How It Works | Youth Wildlife Art Contest

 Entries must be signed by the artist and portray any North American game bird or animal that may be legally hunted or trapped.
 Endangered species and non-game animals, such as eagles and snakes, are not eligible subjects.
 To confirm whether a certain animal or bird is eligible, see this list of North American game animals and birds.

-First, second and third place winners will be selected for each category and will be awarded $750, $500, $250 respectively.
-One entry will be selected to receive the Best In Show award and a $1,000 prize.
+First, second and third place winners will be selected for each category and will be awarded $1,500, $1,000, and $750 respectively.
+One entry will be selected to receive the Best In Show award and a $2,000 prize.
 Judges may also choose for a non-winning entry to receive an Honorable Mention award.
 All winning entries will be published on the NRABlog and in NRA Family.

 All submissions must be original artwork and will be subject to an originality verification process.
 Submissions determined to have been traced or copied from a published photograph without copyright permission from the photographer, or from another artist’s work, shall be disqualified.

-Contest starts September 1 and entries must be received by October 31, 2024 to be eligible.
+Entries must be received by October 1, 2025 to be eligible.
 Submit an entry form with each entry.

 Want To Know More Blue Question Mark Icon